Active fractal networks with stochastic force monopoles and force dipoles: Application to subdiffusion of chromosomal loci: Introduction

-In one such recent {\it in-vivo} experiment, the motion of different chromosomal loci in bacteria and yeast cells was probed in both normal and ATP-depleted cells \cite{weber_2012}.
-It was found that in both cases, chromosomal loci perform anomalous sub-diffusion, MSD$\approx B\,t^{\nu}$ ($\nu<1$), with identical exponents $\nu\simeq 0.4$ yet different amplitudes $B$ (from which an apparent diffusion coefficient is defined in Ref. \cite{weber_2012} as $B=2d D_{\text{app}}$, where $d$ is the dimensionality); the ATP-depleted cells yield a lower amplitude.
-Telomeres in chromatin of mammalian cells also exhibit subdiffusion with a similar exponent, $\nu\simeq 0.4$ \cite{subdiffusion_garini_2009_prl,lamina_a_garini_2015}.
-Yet, the reason behind the equality of the two exponents in Ref. \cite{weber_2012} is unclear.
-While passive (thermal) and active Rouse dynamics of linear chains predict subdiffusion exponents that are identical to each other, their values are $\nu\simeq 1/2$ \cite{winkler_2020}, larger than the observed values.
-From a different perspective, a single particle model that uses the generalized Langevin equation with a delta-correlated active force that does not obey the fluctuation-dissipation theorem (FDT) yields identical passive and active exponents only for normal diffusion, $\nu=1$ \cite{granek_2000,caspi_2002,visco_vandebroek_2015}.
+In one such recent {\it in-vivo} experiment, the motion of different chromosomal loci in bacteria and yeast cells was probed both in normal cells, in which active ('ac') forces dominate, and in ATP-depleted cells, where fluctuations are governed by thermal ('th') forces \cite{viscoelastic_weber_2010,weber_2012}.
+It was found that in both cases, chromosomal loci perform anomalous sub-diffusion, MSD$\approx B\,t^{\nu}$ ($\nu<1$), with identical exponents $\nu_{ac}\simeq \nu_{th}\simeq 0.4$ yet different amplitudes $B$ (from which an apparent diffusion coefficient is defined in Ref. \cite{weber_2012} as $B=2d D_{\text{app}}$, where $d$ is the dimensionality); the ATP-depleted cells yield a lower amplitude.
+Telomeres in chromatin of mammalian cells also exhibit subdiffusion with a similar exponent, $\nu_{ac}\simeq 0.4$ \cite{subdiffusion_garini_2009_prl,lamina_a_garini_2015}.
+Yet, the reason behind the equality of the two exponents reported in Ref. \cite{weber_2012} is unclear \cite{mackintosh2012active}.
+While passive (thermal) and active Rouse dynamics of linear chains predict identical subdiffusion exponents, their values are $\nu_{ac}=\nu_{th}=1/2$, \cite{osmanovic_2017,winkler_2020} larger than the observed values.